Kuusho/SST-Airdrop-Project/README.md

 ## This is an Airdrop Project.

-The First Goal is to create a functional Airdrop Contract using Foundry and to build a simple, minimalistic frontend for the claimin process.
+The First Goal is to create a functional Airdrop Contract using Foundry and to build a simple, minimalistic frontend for the claiming process.

+### Implementation Approach:
+1. Start with the token contract and its tests
+2. Build the airdrop contract with basic functionality
+3. Add merkle verification
+4. Implement claiming logic
+5. Add security features
+6. Write deployment scripts
+7. Create helper utilities
+8. Write comprehensive tests
+9. Document everything

-Key Components:
+### Key Components:

 1. Token Contract
 First, we need an ERC20 token that will be distributed.
 The contract should: